umnilab/METS-R_SIM/README.md

 ### 3.2.3 Output data

-1. The aggregated output data generated in the folder `~/agg_output/`  records the number of served passengers by taxis and EVs, the trip numbers, the passenger waiting time, and the energy consumption.
+1. The aggregated output data generated in the folder `agg_output/`  records the number of served requests by taxis and EVs, the trip numbers, the passenger waiting time, and the energy consumption.
 Such output files are stored under the agg_output file folder, including `Buslog.csv`,`Chargerlog.csv`,`EVlog.csv`, `Linklog.csv`, `Networklog.csv`, and `Zonelog.csv`.
     1. `Networklog.csv` summarizes the overall operational information of the entire system, the fields of `Networklog.csv` file are:
     - `tick` is the simulation time tick.
     - `vehOnRoad` is the current number of on-road AEV taxis.
     - `emptyTrip` is the cumulative number of empty trips performed by AEV taxis.
     - `chargingTrip` is the cumulative number of charging trips performed by AEV taxis.
-    - `generatedTaxiPass` is the total number of generated taxi passengers in the simulation.
+    - `generatedTaxiPass` is the total number of generated taxi requests.
+    - `generatedBusPass` is the total number of generated bus requests.
-    - `taxiServedPass` is the total number of taxi passengers served in the simulation.
+    - `generatedCombinedPass` is the total number of generated bus-taxi integrated requests.
-    - `taxiLeavedPass` is the total number of taxi passengers that left the system unserved.
+    - `taxiPickupPass` is the total number of taxi requests got onborad.
-    - `numWaitingTaxiPass` shows the current number of passengers who are waiting for AEV taxis.
+    - `busPickupPass` is the total number of bus requests got onborad.
+    - `combinePickupPart1` is the total number of combined requests got onborad in the first trip.
-    - `generatedBusPass` is the total number of generated bus passengers in the simulation.
+    - `combinePickupPart2` is the total number of combined requests got onborad in the second trip.
+    - `taxiServedPass` is the total number of taxi requests served (arrived).
-    - `busServedPass` is the total number of bus passengers served in the simulation.
+    - `busServedPass` is the total number of bus requests served (arrived).
+    - `taxiLeavedPass` is the total number of taxi requests that left the system unserved.
-    - `busLeavedPass` is the total number of bus passengers that left the system unserved.
+    - `busLeavedPass` is the total number of bus requests that left the system unserved.
+    - `numWaitingTaxiPass` shows the current number of requests who are waiting for AEV taxis.
-    - `numWaitingBusPass` shows the current number of passengers who are waiting for AEV buses.
+    - `numWaitingBusPass` shows the current number of requests who are waiting for AEV buses.
+    - `timeStamp` shows the time of the record (in milisecond).

     b.
 The attributes of `Zonelog.csv` file are:
     - `tick` is the simulation time tick.
     - `zoneID` is the index of the corresponding pickup/drop-off zone.
-    - `numTaxiPass` is the current number of AEV taxi passengers.
+    - `numTaxiPass` is the current number of AEV taxi requests.
-    - `numBusPass` is the current number of AEV bus passengers.
+    - `numBusPass` is the current number of AEV bus requests.
     - `vehStock` is the cumulative number of charging trips performed by AEV taxis.
-    - `taxiGeneratedPass` is the total number of generated taxi passengers in the zone.
+    - `taxiGeneratedPass` is the total number of generated taxi requests in the zone.
-    - `taxiServedPass` is the total number of taxi passengers served in the zone.
+    - `taxiServedPass` is the total number of taxi requests served in the zone.
-    - `taxiLeavedPass` is the total number of taxi passengers that left the zone unserved.
+    - `taxiLeavedPass` is the total number of taxi requests that left the zone unserved.
-    - `taxiPassWaitingTime` shows the cumulative waiting time of served taxi passengers.
+    - `taxiPassWaitingTime` shows the cumulative waiting time of served taxi requests.
-    - `busGeneratedPass` is the total number of generated bus passengers in the zone.
+    - `busGeneratedPass` is the total number of generated bus requests in the zone.
-    - `busPassWaitingTime` is the total number of generated bus passengers in the zone.
+    - `busPassWaitingTime` is the total number of generated bus requests in the zone.
-    - `busServedPass` is the total number of bus passengers served in the zone.
+    - `busServedPass` is the total number of bus requests served in the zone.
-    - `busLeavedPass` is the total number of bus passengers that left the zone unserved.
+    - `busLeavedPass` is the total number of bus requests that left the zone unserved.
-    - `busPassWaitingTime` shows the cumulative waiting time of served bus passengers.
+    - `busPassWaitingTime` shows the cumulative waiting time of served bus requests.
     - `taxiWaitingTime` is the cumulative idling time of AEV taxis in the zone.

     c.
 The attributes of `Linklog.csv` file are: